dunkelhaus/wgan-gp-text/README.md

-# Wasserstein GAN with Gradient penalty
+# Wasserstein GAN with Gradient Penalty for latent codes of utterances

 Pytorch implementation of [Improved Training of Wasserstein GANs](https://arxiv.org/abs/1704.00028) by Gulrajani et al.